build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 ---
 title: "Balancing Performance and Cost: How to Choose the Right AWS Storage Solution for Your Applications"
-description: "Choosing right storage is an essential part for businesses to keep their systems performant and cost efficient, but it can be a complex and challenging process.
-Here's how to do it"
+description: "Choosing the right storage class and tools can be a complex and challenging process.
+Here's how to do it."
 tags:
     - cost-optimization
     - storage
     - fundamentals
     - object
     - block
-    - file
 spaces:
   - cost-optimization
 waves: